RedHatQuickCourses/rhods-qc-apps/7.hands-on-lab/README.md

   In this case, you must build a pipeline to train a model.
  This pipeline must collect training data, preprocess the data, train the model, and upload the trained model.
+ You can use the `quay.io/mmurakam/runtimes:fraud-detection-v0.1.0` runtime image for this pipeline.

 * Create a model server and serve the model that you uploaded to S3.
 Expose the model via an external route.